jmhodges/grab/README.md

 Install
 -------

-Grab can be installed by downloading a binary from the [latest releases](https://github.com/jmhodges/grab/releases/), unpacking the file, and copying it into your `PATH`.
+Grab can be installed by running `go get github.com/jmhodges/grab`.